 The key in this time is to locate great-yielding options that can maintain their dividends, regardless of the potential for a looming recession.
 The market has rebounded a bit since the initial plummet this year, but the swings have resulted in fewer high-dividend opportunities.

-There are still several stocks that show promise with potential payouts of around 5%, however many of them aren’t the strongest companies.
+There are still several dividend-paying stocks that show promise with potential payouts of around 5%, however many of them aren’t the strongest companies.
 Your best bet is to find companies with the highest potential for returns with the lowest risk of a complete crash as the economy continues to be impacted by lingering and ongoing ramifications of the COVID-19 pandemic.

 Unlike a day trader, you’re looking for stability and growth over time.
 Based on projections and historical data, here are five stocks with high dividends you may want to consider investing in right now.